Particular/docs.particular.net/nservicebus/sqlserver/index.md

 ### Native transaction

 The native transaction mode requires both `Transactions.Enabled` and `Transactions.SuppressDistributedTransactions` to be set to `true`.
-It can be selcted via
+It can be selected via

 <!-- import sqlserver-config-native-transactions -->